patrickf2000/lila/Readme.md

 Currently, I only support x86-64.
 The internal representations generate an CISC-like assembly, which lends itself well to x86.
 I just finished an optimization layer that converts the IR to a RISC-like assembly, which will allow for very easy porting to architectures such as Arm, MIPS, and PowerPC.
 See the "docs" folder for creating a new backend.

+Update (December 2020): I am beginning the port to RISC architectures, specifically Arm64 and RISC-V (64-bit).
+I will be frequently merging to the develop branch, but the latest work will be in the arm64 and riscv branches.
+I am taking a somewhat layered approach of doing some work on one architecture, then switching and doing the same work on the other.

 ### System Requirements

 All development is currently done on Linux Mint.
 Any version of Linux with a fairly recent version of Rust will work.
 Linux Mint/Ubuntu/Debian/other derivatives should work right out of the box.
 For other Linux distributions, you may need to adjust the paths for the linking step, which are location in "compiler/x86/src/lib.rs", under the "link" function.
 I will eventually address this shortcoming.